shanshe/Z3660/KNOWN_ISSUES.md

 * v1.03 beta 4 and later FPGA/ARM versions<br>
 The frequency of the 060 can be selected between 50 and 100 MHz, in 5 Mhz steps.
 90 MHz and 95 MHz are a bit unstable on my systems (A4000 and AA3000).
 All other frequencies seems to work fine (again, on my systems).

+* v1.03 beta 18 and later FPGA/ARM versions
+The 060 frequency and the CPLD frequency are noe decoupled, so when using an EMU, the 060 will get 50 MHz or less.

 ##SCSI SD emulation
  * v1.01 CPLD and FPGA/ARM versions<br>
 There is a bug in hunk relocation code that makes that one hdf grows upto fill the SD.
 Please don't use this version of firmware with SCSI SD emulation.